soumyadip1995/numgrad/README.md

 ### numgrad

 If torch is based on the Torch Tensor, then numgrad is based on the numpy array.
-A Tensor class wrapping the numpy array, providing Autograd like functionality.
+A Tensor class wrapping the numpy array.
+If [karpathy/micrograd](https://github.com/karpathy/micrograd) provides support for scalar values and its gradients, numgrad provides support for both scalar values and matrices.

 #### One Example